 Image stabilization is another great feature of this lens.
 This IS system is rated for 5.5 stops of assistance, and with IBIS Coordinated IS, the rating jumps to 7.5 stops (7.0 stops in the periphery).

-Expect the RF 70-200 F2.8 Z's IS system to be quiet, only heard by an ear nearly against the lens, and well-behaved, providing a smooth view, including when moving the camera.
+The RF 70-200 F2.8 Z's IS system is quiet, only heard by an ear nearly against the lens, and well-behaved, providing a smooth view, including when moving the camera.

 Three stabilization modes are provided.
 Mode 1 (general-purpose), Mode 2 (for panning with a subject, one axis of stabilization is provided), and Mode 3.
 Mode 3 is useful for tracking erratic action.
 In this mode, image stabilization is active and ready for use the moment the shutter releases, but actual stabilization is not in effect until that precise time.
 As a result, the view seen through the viewfinder is not stabilized, which allows a moving subject to be tracked without fighting against IS trying to stabilize the view.
 Mode 3 is designed to detect panning motion, and when detected, the lens will only apply stabilization at right angles to the direction of the detected movement (like Mode 2).